Darin Sprite

 FontId loadFontFromTexture(IStr path, int tileWidth, int tileHeight);

-SoundId loadSound(IStr path, float volume, float pitch);
+SoundId loadSound(IStr path, float volume, float pitch, bool isLooping);

 Result!Texture loadRawTexture(IStr path);